LoopKit/loopdocs/docs/operation/loop/open-loop.md

 Learn to troubleshoot [Red Loops](../../troubleshooting/red-loop.md){: target="_blank" } and the cause of potential loop issues.
 You'll be less frustrated starting on closed loop if you know how to address these issues

-Familiarize yourself with the ["Bolus May Have Failed"](../features/bolus.md#bolus-failure-notifications){: target="_blank" } notifications and how to handle them.
-Double-check the displays to verify that the bolus didn't enact before trying to give the bolus again.
+Familiarize yourself with the [Bolus Failure Notifications](../features/bolus.md#bolus-failure-notifications){: target="_blank" } and how to handle them.
+Double-check the displays to verify figure out the problem before trying to give the bolus again.

 ## Caregiver training